Skyway666/Kuroko-Engine/Kuroko Engine/Game/README.txt

 - Quadtree.
 - Save and Load of scene.
 - Time control implemented, with serialization of scene reload when stopping time.
-- Resource manager with online functionalities (add, modify and delete resources)
+- Resource manager with online functionalities (add, modify and delete resources).

 Rodrigo De Pedro Lombao
 - Geometry storage and render in real time.
 - Primitive shapes.
 - Hierarchy viewer and game object inspector.
 - Game object system, with parenting and components.
-- Camera as component with frustum, frustum culling and rendering window
+- Camera as component with frustum, frustum culling and rendering window.
-- Gizmo implemented, with toolbar.
+- Gizmo implemented, with toolbar (does not work in ortographic mode).
-- Mouse Picking
+- Mouse Picking.

 INNOVATION: